ntpythondev/testpypi2019/README.md

 # json2oraparser

-The &#39;json2oraparser&#39; library is basically Json-2-Oracle-Parser.
+The &#39;json2oraparser&#39; library is basically Json-To-Oracle-Parser.
 It parses a JSON file according to the metadata file provided by user and stores the Json data into Oracle database by taking care of nesting level of the Json.

 ## Pre-Requisite and Assumption :